StartupTokenTech/Whitepaper/README.md

-# Startup Token Whitepaper
+# StartupPad Whitepaper

 *This whitepaper will be constantly updated as the project progresses.*

 ## Introduction

-Welcome to Startup Token.
-Startup Token is a company that helps startups to obtain agile funding thanks to the tokenization of investment rounds, giving them greater access to a decentralized network of investors, while giving investors the security of investing in real projects and having liquidity in case of wanting to buy or sell the tokens of each startup.
+Welcome to StartupPad.
+StartupPad is a launchpad that helps Web 2.0 startups to obtain agile funding thanks to the tokenization of investment rounds, giving them greater access to a decentralized network of investors, while giving investors the security of investing in real projects and having liquidity in case of wanting to buy or sell the tokens of each startup (which transition to the Web 3.0 model).

 ## Problem in Funding for Startups